mpoeter/xenium/README.md

 in your list of include directories.
 No other 3rd party libraries are required.
 However, the implementation uses C++17 features, so a compiler with sufficient C++17 support is required.
 The following compilers are used in the CI builds and are therefore known to be supported:
-  * gcc8
+  * gcc9
-  * clang9
+  * clang10
-  * Visual Studio 2017
+  * Visual Studio 2019

 The unit test require `googletest` and the benchmarks require `taocpp/json` and `taocpp/config`.
-These dependencies are included as submodules, so the unit tests and/or the bencmarks can be built as follows:
+These dependencies are included as submodules, so the unit tests and/or the benchmarks can be built as follows:
 ```
 git clone https://github.com/mpoeter/xenium.git && cd xenium
 git submodule update --init --recursive